Niccoborg22/CloudRun-Retail-Dashboard/API/README.md

 ## Deployment
 ---
-The API has been deployed in the App Engine in Google Cloud.
+The API has been deployed in the Cloud Run in Google Cloud.
 In order to do so the following additional files have been created:
-- app.yaml: Yaml file necessary for the deployment
+- Dockerfile: Dockerfile necessary to create a container
 - requirements.txt: txt file with all the requirements for the app engine to deploy the application